 2. Get Help

-- See a doctor right away.
+- See a doctor as soon as you can, ideally within a day.
 You’ll need X-rays and procedures to realign the finger.

 3. Follow Up

 - Keep any protective splint or cast clean and dry.

 - Ice the finger for 20 minutes every few hours for a few days, if you are able.

 - Continue elevating your finger when possible.

 - Take pain medication as prescribed by the doctor.

 - Depending on the nature of the injury, surgery or follow-up with an orthopedist who specializes in hands may be needed.